-Next, consider this, the map of our ideology: This map reflects many different types of maps—including maps showing the county-by-county distribution of linguistic dialects, the spread of cultural artifacts, and the prevalence of different religious denominations.
+Well, consider this, the map of our ideology: This map reflects many different types of maps—including maps showing the county-by-county distribution of linguistic dialects, the spread of cultural artifacts, and the prevalence of different religious denominations.
 Our continent’s famed openness and mobility has actually been reinforcing regional differences, not dissolving them, as people increasingly sort themselves into like-minded communities:

 In a perfect world, we would rethink the Senate and the states without regard for political entrenchment.
 We would use social sciences like those reflected in the 11 American Nations map above.
 Or we could use more hard sciences like hydrology…

 This next map is a water map.
 Back in the 1800s, the Director of the U.S. Geological Survey proposed that we divvy up western states based on watersheds.
 There’s sound logic there.
-Much of the west is arid, and human civilization is going to come down to everyone freaking out about water eventually, but yet our arbitrary land grants were horribly implemented with a pencil and a straight-edge ruler.
+Much of the west is arid, and human civilization is going to come down to everyone freaking out about water eventually, yet our arbitrary land grants were horribly implemented with a pencil and a straight-edge ruler.
 If we bothered to ask the Earth, she would say the actual regions of the west look more like this:

 Each color is a the drainage area of a different river system.
 But that is a lot of states for a big, mostly empty space.
 Which raises a key question: How many states should we have?
 How many legislative chambers?
 Should we have 545 states with Wyoming-sized populations so the Senate is finally geographically representative?
 Should large states remain underrepresented in the Electoral College?
 Or should there be no Electoral College?
 Should there be no Senate?
 Should there be 50 states, or fewer?
-How about 38 states?

 Another mapmaker redrew the 50 states to have equal population so that the undemocratic Senate would be as democratic as the House.